Lear raises forecast as strong U.S. auto sales boost demand for parts

-Oct 25 (Reuters) - Lear Corp raised its full-year forecast as demand rose for its auto seats and electric power systems due to strong vehicle sales in the United States.
+(Reuters) - Lear Corp (LEA.N) raised its full-year forecast as demand rose for its auto seats and electric power systems due to strong vehicle sales in the United States.

 Lear shares rose 2 percent in premarket trading after the company reported an 11 percent rise in quarterly revenue.